Adaptavist/terraform-module-aws-fargate/README.md

 This module creates a set of AWS resources:

-- AWS ECS Cluster
 - AWS ECS Fargate Service
 - AWS Security group for the Fargate Service
-- ALB Listener rule and target group for the Fargate Service
 - A set of monitoring resources including Slack notifications

 ## Variables